D4 Enterprise: EGG Console

 On March 24, 2023 - as part of Project EGG's aforementioned 21st anniversary celebrations - a special version of Project EGG for the Nintendo Switch was announced - under the provisional name "Project EGG for Nintendo Switch".
 The name for this console version was later officially confirmed as EGG Console for Switch (EGGCONSOLE in International markets), and features MSX, MSX2, PC-8801, PC-8801mkIISR and PC-9801 games, with Relics for the PC-88 being the first title released on September 28, 2023, in Japan only.
 While Project EGG on PC requires both a subscription and a standalone payment to allow access to paid titles, EGG Console utilizes entirely standalone purchases from the Nintendo eShop.
 EGG Console was released in international markets starting on October 12, 2023, also featuring Relics as the label's debut title.
+EGG Console started to be available on Windows through Steam in February 25, 2026; having Hydlide 3 as its debut title on the storefront.

 List of EGG Console releases

-There are currently 73 titles released as part of the EGG Console lineup, 4 of which are no longer available for purchase:
+There are currently 112 titles released as part of the EGG Console lineup, 3 of which are no longer available for purchase: